lucky-media/guidelines/src/content/docs/guides/astro-migration.md

 npm install
 ```

-This gave us a clean Astro setup with a `src/` folder, `astro.config.mjs`, and ready-to-go `npm run dev`.
+This gives you a clean setup with a `src/` folder, `astro.config.mjs`, and a working `npm run dev`.

-Tip: When creating a new Astro project, it’s a good idea to set it up in a separate folder so you don’t mix it with your existing files.
-Once you’ve finished the migration, you can delete the default starter code and move your project files into the root folder.
+> **Tip:** Set up the new Astro project in a separate folder so it doesn't mix with your existing files.
+Once the migration is done, remove the starter code and move your project files into the root.

 ### 2. Install Tailwind CSS

-In our Next.js project, we were already using Tailwind.
-Astro integrates with it easily.
+If you were already using Tailwind in Next.js, adding it to Astro takes one command:

 ```bash
 npx astro add tailwind
 ```

-This command added:

-- `tailwind.config.js`
-- `postcss.config.mjs`
-- Updated `astro.config.mjs`

-Now we could start writing classes in `.astro` files or React components immediately.
+This adds `tailwind.config.js`, `postcss.config.mjs`, and updates `astro.config.mjs`.
+You can start writing Tailwind classes in `.astro` files or React components right away.

 Example: